zoltarinio79/GlowTan-Legal/terms.md

 ## 11. Governing Law

-These Terms are governed by the laws of **[Cyprus / your jurisdiction]**, without regard to its conflict-of-law principles.
+These Terms are governed by the laws of Cyprus, without regard to its conflict-of-law principles.
 If you are a consumer in the EU/EEA, you also benefit from the mandatory consumer protection provisions of the country in which you reside.

 ## 12. Apple-Specific Terms